sfarmani/sfarmani.github.io/md/vps-hostbot-legacy.md

     <summary data-open="Hide" data-close="View VPS selection"></summary>
 Choosing a Virtual Private Server (VPS) is very important and it depends on a couple of factors.

-I personally chose Linode as it worked for me, however it may not work for everyone as it has limited locations available.
+I personally chose SkySilk as it worked for me, however it may not work for everyone as it has limited locations available.

 For the purposes of this tutorial, I will be using [Linode](https://www.linode.com) as the recommended VPS to rent.
+    > EDIT: In the past I had recommended Digital Ocean, but that is no longer viable as they do not use Ubuntu version 18.04 LTS.
+Please use Linode.

 I will also provide some simple factors to choosing your own VPS, as well as talking about some [pros and cons of free trial VPS's](#aws-ec2-and-google-compute-engine).